Warqus/wagtailuiplus/README.md

 - Add the class `wagtailuiplus__choice-handler-hidden-if--{value}` to the target element, where `{value}` is the value of the trigger element

+To match the values of a `BooleanField`, use the string value `true` or `false`.
 Multiple rules on the same target element are treated as an `or`, so if any of the rules match, the element is hidden.
 In the following example, conditional visibility is used to show a page chooser when building an internal link, or show a text input when building an external link:

 ```
 class LinkBlock(StructBlock):